Nemanja Bjelica: National team career

-He was also a member of the team that represented Serbia at the EuroBasket 2015.
-In Serbia's opening game, an 80–70 win against Spain, he was Serbia's key player, posting 24 points, 10 rebounds, and 4 assists.
+Bjelica was a member of the Serbia national basketball team at the EuroBasket 2015.
+In Serbia's opening match, an 80–70 victory against Spain, he was Serbia's key player, posting 24 points, 10 rebounds, and 4 assists.
 The following day, he made a game-winning shot against Germany.
-In the last match of the group phase, he scored 19 points, grabbed 8 rebounds, and had 4 assists against Italy.
+In the last match of the group phase, he scored 19 points, grabbed 8 rebounds, and had four assists against Italy.
 Serbia dominated in the tournament's toughest group, Group B, with a 5–0 record, and then eliminated Finland and the Czech Republic in the round of 16 and quarterfinal games, respectively.
-However, they were stopped in the semifinal game by Lithuania, by a score of 67–64, and eventually lost to the host team, France, in the bronze-medal game, by a score of 81–68.
-Being one of the team's leaders, along with Miloš Teodosić and Miroslav Raduljica, Bjelica averaged 13.9 points, 6.6 rebounds, and 2.7 assists per game, on 56.1% shooting from the field and 37.5% shooting from behind the three-point line.
+However, they were stopped in the semifinal game by Lithuania, by a score of 67–64, and eventually lost against the host team, France, in the bronze-medal game, by a score of 81–68.
+Being one of the team's leaders, along with Miloš Teodosić and Miroslav Raduljica, Bjelica earned 13.9 points, 6.6 rebounds, and 2.7 assists per match on average, on 56.1% shooting from the field and 37.5% shooting from behind the three-point line.

 At the 2019 FIBA Basketball World Cup, the national team of Serbia was dubbed as favorite to win the trophy, but was eventually upset in the quarterfinals by Argentina.
 With wins over the United States and Czech Republic, it finished in fifth place.
-Bjelica's statistics suggest he was the third-best player on the team behind Bogdanović and Jokić, averaging 10.7 points, 4.7 rebounds and 2.7 assists over 7 games, while shooting 42.9% from the field.
+Bjelica's statistics suggest he was the third-best player on the team behind Bogdanović and Jokić, earning 10.7 points, 4.7 rebounds and 2.7 assists over seven matches in average, while shooting 42.9% from the field.

 Post-playing career

-Bahçeşehir Koleji

 In April 2024, Bahçeşehir Koleji appointed Bjelica as the club's new head of basketball operations for the 2024–25 season.